jsenv/core/docs/execution/execution.md

 ## Shared options

-The documentation of some options used by `execute` is shared with other functions.
+The documentation of some options used by `execute` is shared.<br />
 — see [shared options](../shared-options/shared-options.md)

 ## Specific options